hassan-2040/bakersoft_demo/README.md

 ## Overview

 This is a shopping/marketplace app with cart and favourite products.
+It can run on both iOS and Android phones.

 It has the following mandatory features:
 - View a list of products.